noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	event.timeStamp
-	event.target // reference to the triggering element event.preventDefault() // stop the default action of the event, e.g. a form submission
+	event.target // reference to the triggering element event.preventDefault() // stop the default action of the event, e.g. a form submission event.stopPropagation() // stop the event from bubbling to the root html element

 	// attach events after this shit